-Effective January 1, 2022, OPERS will discontinue the group plans currently offered to non-Medicare retirees and re-employed retirees.
+Effective January 1, 2022, OPERS discontinued the group plans currently offered to non-Medicare retirees and re-employed retirees.
 Instead, eligible non-Medicare retirees will select an individual medical plan.
 OPERS will provide a subsidy or allowance via an HRA allowance to those retirees who meet health care eligibility requirements.
 Retirees will be able to seek reimbursement for plan premiums and other qualified medical expenses.

-In order to qualify for post-employment health care coverage, age and service retirees under the traditional pension and combined plans must have 20 or more years of qualifying Ohio service credit with a minimum age of 60, or generally 30 years of qualifying service at any age.
-Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
-Current retirees eligible (or who become eligible prior to January 1, 2022) to participate in the OPERS health care program will continue to be eligible after January 1, 2022.
-Eligibility requirements will change for those retiring after January 1, 2022, with differing eligibility requirements for Medicare retirees and non-Medicare retirees.
-The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 75.
-Please see the Plan Statement in the OPERS financial report referenced below for additional information.
+In order to qualify for post-employment health care coverage, age and service retirees under the traditional pension and combined plans must have twenty or more years of qualifying Ohio service credit with a minimum age of 60.
+Members in Group A are eligible for coverage at any age with 30 or more years of qualifying service.
+Members in Group B are eligible at any age with 32 years of qualifying service, or at age 52 with 31 years of qualifying service.
+Members in Group C are eligible for coverage with 32 years of qualifying service and a minimum age of 55.
+Current retirees eligible (or who became eligible prior to January 1, 2022) to participate in the OPERS health care program will continue to be eligible after January 1, 2022.
+Eligibility requirements change for those retiring after January 1, 2022, with differing eligibility requirements for Medicare retirees and non-Medicare retirees.
+The health care coverage provided by OPERS meets. the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 75.
+See OPERS' Annual Comprehensive Financial Report referenced below for additional information.